CDC, Duck & Goose!

 CDC, or 'Cul-De-Canard,' is a versitile feathers found on the 'bottom' of the bird.
 It's a versatile material that actually floats quite well.
 Use it for wings and 'underwings' because of its flotation.
 It also makes a great gills on some nymphs.

 CDC can be from either a duck or a goose.
 Duck CDC is more popular and is also available in 'tufts.'
 These tufts are softer and more supple than regular CDC.
 Use it for emergers, midges, comparaduns and dries.
-We have it available in about 12 colors and gadwallmost all of them are popular.
+We have it available in about 12 colors and most all of them are popular.

 But there's more uses for duck.
 Mallard flanks and shoulders, gadwall flanks, lemon wood duck feathers and black/white barred wood duck are popular as wing material on a variety of flies.
 Gadwall flanks are shown at left.